talebim/IRA-Unet/README.md

 python preprocess.py --data-root your DATA_DIR
 ```

-3. A folder named loc192 will be created which contain preprocessed and croped train and validation dataset.
+3. A folder named loc192 will be created which contains a preprocessed and cropped train and validation dataset.

 4. Run the script main.py.